M.

 Platform architecture

-The platform combines multiple signal layers into one workflow so teams can move from fragmented data to recommendations and action without losing the logic.
+The platform combines search, SERP, competitor, trend, and audience signals so teams can move from fragmented research to briefs, plans, and execution without losing the logic.

 Intelligence Workspace